 2017 is upon us and with that comes the 15th Anniversary of the Wisconsin Book Festival!
 Throughout the year we will be celebrating this wonderful milestone with a series of marquee events culminating in another four-day festival in November.
 Over the years we've hosted hundreds of events, thousands of authors, and, perhaps most importantly, so many of YOU - the dedicated members of Wisconsin's literary community.
 Your support has made each year of this unique event possible and helped us continue to push the Festival to in new directions.
 We already have a wonderful slate of events booked to help us kick off the 15th Anniversary.
 We hope that you will join us (frequently) to commemorate fifteen years of Wisconsin Book Festival events.

-The 15th Anniversary kicks off on January 17th with Dr. James Hamblin's If Our Bodies Could Talk, an enlightening book about how bodies work—and how to keep them working in a world full of myths and misinformation.
+The 15th Anniversary kicked off on January 17th with Dr. James Hamblin's If Our Bodies Could Talk, an enlightening book about how bodies work—and how to keep them working in a world full of myths and misinformation.
 If you haven't seen James before, take a listen to his conversation about the most basic way to get healthy or watch his video about workouts to do at work.

 April promises to be an incredible month of events as well.
 Madison Public LIbrary Foundation's annual Lunch for Libraries welcomes the beloved Richard Russo to Madison for his latest novel, Everybody's Fool.
 We are working with the UW-Madison Center for the Humanities to present Margaret Atwood and her re-imagining of Shakespeare's The Tempest as part of The Great World Texts program.
 And our evening with Teju Cole for Known and Strange Things, his incredible collection of essays on politics, photography, travel, history, and literature, will be a can't-miss affair.